Nerajno/begin-to-code/lessons/python/lesson-9.5/pig-latin.md

 3. What is the function that implements the entire problem?
 What are its inputs and output?

-Send this description to your mentor/teacher to get their feedback before starting work on implementing the functions if you wish.
+**Important**: Answer the above questions and send them to your mentor/teacher to get their feedback before starting work on implementing the functions.

-## Problem Description
+### Problem Description

 Pig Latin is a made up language.
 It is based on English and sometimes used by parents to obfuscate their words from their children.
 To translate an English word to Pig Latin:

-1. move the first consonant or consonant cluster
+* Move the first consonant or consonant cluster
-(such as ch, tr, or dr) to the end of the word, then
+(such as ch, tr, or dr) to the end of the word, then add "ay" to the end of the word.
-2. add "ay" to the end of the word.
+* If the word starts with a vowel, add "yay" to the end of the word instead.

 Examples:

 ```
-happy -> appyhay
+happy day -> appyhay ayday
-chicken -> ickenchay
+chicken nuggets -> ickenchay uggetsnay
-hamburger -> amburgerhay
-shampoo -> ampooshay
+apple pie -> appleway iepay
+fantastic orange -> antasticfay orangeway
+what the heck -> atwhay ethay eckhay
 ```

 Write a program to ask the user to enter an English phrase, and then print